This page was originally developed to provide supplementary materials for an introductory course in chemistry.

 The Figure is Fig 4 of the paper in Microbe; it is also shown at the Geobacter site.

 A book about redox reactions is listed on my page of Books: Suggestions for general science reading: Waldman, Rust -- The longest war (2015).

 top of page

 Shakespeare and Thermodynamics: Dam the Second Law!
-The Human Importance of Activation Energies, by Frank L Lambert, Professor Emeritus (Chemistry), Occidental College, Los Angeles.
+The Human Importance of Activation Energies, by Frank L Lambert (then at Occidental College, Los Angeles; now deceased).
 A delightful "essay", intended for non-scientists, on the role of activation energy in determining how fast things happen.
 The examples are drawn from common chemistry, as well as biochemistry.
 Some parts may be a bit philosophical, but ignore those parts if you wish.
-Worth a look! http://www.shakespeare2ndlaw.com/
+Worth a look! https://www.patarnott.com/phys625/pdf/shakespeare2ndlaw.pdf

 top of page

 This topic came up in class, when a student asked about the odor and toxicity of dry erase markers.

 There are various brands and types of dry erase markers.
 The one marker that I checked -- a black marker, from Sanford -- has a low odor, suggesting that it uses an alcohol as the solvent.
 Particularly note that dry erase markers are different from other common marking pens -- probably less toxic.
 The "art and hobby materials" page listed below introduces some of the types of markers.

 The following link gives a list that should include some MSDS (material safety data sheet) for Sanford markers.
 These MSDS give an overview of the safety of these markers, but they do not give details of the composition. http://msdsop.newellrubbermaid.com/Pages/MsdsSearchResults.aspx?q=all.